programacion-bucle-for

-The FOR loop is a control structure that allows you to repeat a block of code a specific number of times.
-It is one of the most widely used and common control structures.
+The FOR loop is a control structure that allows repeating a block of code a specific number of times.
+It is one of the most used and frequent control structures.

 I want to do this 100 times

-This could be done with a simple WHILE loop.
-For example, if I wanted to perform an action 100 times, we could use a counter and do:
+That could be done with a WHILE loop easily.
+For example, if we wanted to perform an action 100 times we could use a counter and do:

 counter = 0